devnullsp/ahkWebDrive/readme.md

 wd.delete()
 ```

-All time, when you execute one call to WDSession, they are one object storing all data to know what is doing:
+Always, when you execute one WDSession call, it returns with one object containing all data of the current status:

-__wd.rc__ its one object maping all data returning:

-most important:
+__wd.rc__ this is the object.

+Its attributes are:

+The more importants are:
-- __wd.rc.isError__: true/false if they are one
+- __wd.rc.isError__: true/false if there is one
 error.
-- __wd.rc.value__: response object
+- __wd.rc.value__: the true asking data.

 for debug or extend information:

-- __wd.rc.status__: http status from webdriver.
+- __wd.rc.status__: http status from the webdriver.
-- __wd.rc.isErrorWeb__: true/false if they are error communicating with webdriver.
+- __wd.rc.isErrorWeb__: true/false if there is an error communicating with the webdriver.
-- __wd.rc.raw__: raw data returning from webdriver.
+- __wd.rc.raw__: raw data returning from the webdriver.
 - __wd.rc.json__: json from wd.rc.raw.
-- __wd.rc.error__: if isError this is the error text.
+- __wd.rc.error__: if isError = true, this is its text.
-- __wd.rc.message__: if isError this is the error message text.
+- __wd.rc.message__: if isError = true, this is the error's message text.

-One time you are connected and get one WDSession, you would use the api, for example click documentation link in autohotkey page:
+One time you are connected to and have one WDSession, it's then, when u can call the api.
+For example, click the documentation link in the autohotkey page:

 ```
 ; get Session